daguag/developer-guidelines/PlanningPhase.md

 ## Privacy Policy and Terms of Use

-Be aware, that in order to provide transparency about which data of the user is collected and how it is processed and who has access to it, you will need to provide an understandble description and give the user access to its data and options about the ways of processing it.
+Be aware, that in order to provide transparency about which data of the user is collected and how it is processed and who has access to it, you will need to provide an understandable description and give the user access to its data and options about the ways of processing it.

 |BOX: "Legal hint" - Policies and User rights |
 |---|